marcsello/blog/posts/steamos-but-simple/content.md

 sudo apt install lsof
 ```

 **Fun fact 2:** Steam depends on NetworkManager to it's networking related stuff.
-This isn't an issue on desktop, but the Gamepad UI is designed to also provide an interface for basic OS tasks (network management, mounting/unmounting sdcard, sound stuff).
+This isn't an issue on desktop, but the Gamepad UI is designed to also provide an interface for basic OS tasks (network management, mounting/unmounting SD card, sound stuff).
 Without NetworkManager it can not tell the state of the network and maybe even (wrongly) assume that you are offline and refuse to go online.
 So we have to install that as well:

 ```bash
 sudo apt install NetworkManager